www.Plesums.com (logo) Plesums Family

 Legal disclaimer.
 I am not a financial advisor, and don't have any special training in what I am talking about.
-Not knowing what I am talking about has never stopped me before, so if you read on, you have been warned - proceed at your own risk, and seek competent financial advice before you follow any of my suggestions.
-However, as we near the end of our working life, we have ended up in an enviable financial condition - far better than most expensive financial advisors said they could do for us.
+Not knowing what I am talking about has never stopped me before, so if you read on, you have been warned - proceed at your own risk.
+However, as we near the end of our working life, we have ended up in an enviable financial condition - far better than most expensive financial advisors claimed they could do for us.

-One kind of savings is for retirement or major purchases like the downpayment on your first house.
+One kind of savings is for retirement or major purchases like the down payment on your first house.
 Another kind is saving for a vacation or a car (yes you can pay for these without a time payment plan after the purchase).
 But the most important type of savings is to cover your living expenses if you suddenly are without a job.
-You might be laid off because of business circumstances, but more important for professionals is to be able to say to your boss, "I don't feel what you are asking me to do is right (legal, ethical, moral, decent, whatever), so if you insist, I quit."
+You might be laid off because of business circumstances, but more important for professionals, is to be able to say to your boss, "I don't feel what you are asking me to do is right (legal, ethical, moral, decent, whatever), so if you insist, I quit."
 Does that ever happen?
 Yes.
-There have been multiple times when we were ready to quit, but things worked out or we found a different job before just walking out.
-But there were a couple times when we had to pull the trigger and actually quit.
+There have been multiple times when we were ready to quit, but things worked out or we found a different job before just walking out of our current job.
+But there were a couple times when one of us had to pull the trigger and actually quit.

 One of our self-imposed rules was that we wouldn't let our basic expenses exceed what either one of us could cover... we didn't do anything that required both of our salaries.
-If one lost their job (or returned to school or got sick) the other could cover our expenses - the savings in the "go to hell" fund would still be there if needed to cover a problem in the second person's job.
+If one lost their job (or returned to school or got sick) the other could cover our expenses with minimal change in our style of living - the savings in the "go to hell" fund would still be there if needed to cover a problem in the second person's job.

 It would be nice to save enough that your kids or grandkids could go to the college of their dreams without worrying about money, but if you have to choose between college for them or retirement for you, choose retirement.

 Over the next 12 years, working at two different Universities, I continued the plan.
 The total amount I invested over those 12 years was well under $10,000.
-The low University salaries were supplemented by other benefits - they did contribute a little more to my retirement than I did.
+The low University salaries were supplemented by other benefits - they did contribute a to my retirement in addition to what I did.
 The total amount invested by me or my employers (40 years ago) wouldn't buy a decent car today, but has grown tremendously over the years.
-I am not going to share the actual amount that the early investment yielded, but note that we could survive on just those funds - not a comfortable retirement from only 12 years work, but enough to live on.
+That early investment grew to almost a million dollars.
+We could survive on just those funds - not a comfortable retirement from only 12 years work, but enough to live on.
 Lesson 1: Invest early in your career.
 The earlier the better.

 Lesson 3: Don't panic.
 We lost a ton of money when the dot com bubble burst.
 We were patient, left our investments in place, and more than recovered in remarkably short time.
-Then we lost a ton of money in each of the recent recessions (market dips).
+Then we lost a ton of money in each of the subsequent recessions (market dips).
 We have more than recovered from each dip.
 Our savings are back above the boom-time peak.
-They are over three times the level they were when we moved to Austin 15 years ago.
+They are over three times the level they were when we moved to Austin 15 years before the first version of this article (and the detailed chart below), and have continued to rise.

 The several year peak about 60% of the way up the curve was the dot com boom.
 The dip after that peak was the dot com bust - little more than giving back the gains of the boom.
 There are a couple smaller recessions moving up the curve - each followed by a recovery that put us back on track.
 Don't be afraid of the market!

-A few years ago (as in 25+ years ago) we used our 300 bps dial up modem to automatically call every 15 minutes to pick up stock prices that we were following.
-We had some analysis programs that could spot trends, and were able to make a significant amount of money trading stocks.
+Many years ago we used our 300 bps dial up modem to automatically call every 15 minutes to pick up stock prices that we were following (The available prices were also delayed 20 minutes in those days).
+We had some custom analysis programs that could spot trends, and were able to make a significant amount of money trading stocks.
 Some stocks we held for days, most for weeks or months.
-We were Traders.
+We were "Traders".
 People would ask what stock we recommended, then would say they wanted to think about our suggestion and might buy the stock next month.
 Sorry, as traders, our recommendations might have been valid for a few hours.
 With today's high speed communications and lots of professional traders, by the time you spot a trend, somebody else has already used it to their profit, and the price or market has changed.
 It is hard to stay ahead of people who do this full time.
 We don't recommend being a trader any more.

 In those days, there were people who bought and sold stocks after they had held them a few hours rather than days or weeks.
-Using borrowed money, they would buy very large quantities of stocks, but sell them before the end of the day (so they had the money to pay back the loan).
+Using borrowed money, they would buy very large quantities of stocks, but sell them before the end of the day (so they had the money to pay back their loan).
 More frequent trades, larger numbers of shares in each trade, so a change in price of a few cents could be profitable.
 In general, these "day traders" did not hold any stock at the end of the day.
 Their business was to buy and sell within the day.
 There were a few times that we sold the stock the same day we bought it, but that was not our plan.
-With evolving technology and computer triggered trades, the day traders now hold stocks for minutes... or seconds... or even fractions of a second.
-(We know someone who does this kind of trading, and with large volumes of stock can make - or lose - hundreds of dollars in seconds, many times per day.)
+With evolving technology and computer triggered trades, the day traders now hold stocks for minutes... or seconds.
+(We know someone who did this kind of trading, and with large volumes of stock can make - or lose - hundreds of dollars in minutes or seconds, many times per day.
+The net gain was not worth the stress, and he no longer does it.)

-As an investor, you buy a stock in a specific company.
+As an "investor", you buy a stock in a specific company.
 Generally you should choose that company because you understand it's business, because you believe they have a solid business plan, good management, that there is a market for their product or service, that they have a competitive advantage - their product will be more attractive than some other company entering the field.
+In other words you need to thoroughly study the company and it's management.
 You should be more concerned about the company than about what the stock market thinks about that company on any particular day - if the stock price drops 10% you should rejoice that you can buy more at a bargain price, not panic that you have lost 10% of your investment.
+With the amount of research you should do before buying a stock, investing in 10-15 different stocks is a large number.
+We may buy one or a few shares of stock to watch closely before it becomes one of our primary holdings, but generally we look at holding at least 100 shares of each stock.
 If you are looking for a stock tip from us, as an investment, look at Berkshire Hathaway.
-BRK-B .
+BRK.B .

 If you don't want to be a trader, and it is a lot of work to be an investor, how can you get into stocks?
 Mutual funds.
-There are countless types of funds, from those that focus on a mix of fixed income investments (Money Market Funds) to tax exempt municipal bonds (Bond Funds), to European business, to worldwide manufacturing to gold and gold mining equipment... and more.
-Instead of picking a single business, you pick the market segment that interests you.
+There are countless types of funds, from those that focus on a mix of fixed income investments (Money Market Funds) to tax exempt municipal funds (often Bond Funds), to European business, to worldwide manufacturing to gold and gold mining equipment... and more.
+Instead of picking a single business, you pick the market segment or investing approach that interests you.
+For example:

-Most mutual funds use the market closing price (4 pm in New York) to calculate the total value of the shares held, then divide by the number of mutual fund shares issued, giving the price-per-share of the mutual fund.
+Mutual funds use the market closing price (4 pm in New York) to calculate the total value of the shares held, then divide by the number of mutual fund shares issued, giving the price-per-share of the mutual fund.
 Those prices don't change during the day - it is a calculation done each evening.
 If you deposit money in a fund, the number of shares you get will be calculated that evening.
-If you want to "redeem" shares in a fund, the value will be determined that evening.
+If you want to "redeem" shares in a fund, the value will be determined that evening, changing either the number of shares redeemed or the amount of money.
 Money market funds work almost the same way, but they try to keep the value per share at $1.
 Gains (and losses) are accumulated and paid periodically as if it were interest earned on the holdings.
-You buy or sell these funds through the fund company, with little or no sales charges.
+If you buy or sell these funds through the fund company, typically there is little or no sales charge.

-Waiting for the end of the day to sell a mutual fund or determine it's value bothers enough people that a new product is emerging, called an ETF, or Exchange Traded Fund.
-These are mutual funds whose shares are bought and sold throughout the day (traded on the stock exchange) so you don't have to wait for the end of the day to complete the transaction.
+Waiting for the end of the day to sell a mutual fund or determine it's value bothers enough people that a new product has emerged, called an ETF, or Exchange Traded Fund.
+These are like mutual funds whose shares are bought and sold throughout the day (traded on the stock exchange).
 The value of the ETF is calculated frequently, based on the market price of the holdings of the ETF - sometimes figured multiple times per minute.
+Transactions occur throughout the day, based on the value at that moment, not waiting for market close.
 An ETF is traded like a stock, so you can sell short, buy on margin, give a stop-loss order, or other trading techniques.
-However, they are often bought and sold through a stock brokerage, typically with a sales charge similar to buying or selling an individual stock.
+The stocks included in an ETF do not change as frequently as in a mutual fund.
+Therefore the expense ratio is lower than a regular mutual fund.
+ETFs are bought and sold through a stock brokerage, perhaps with a sales charge similar to buying or selling an individual stock (although the actual fee is often zero).

 Hedge Funds are somewhat like mutual funds, but take higher risks in the hope of achieving higher gains.
 They are far less regulated (allowing the risky investments) but may only be sold to accredited investors - basically those wealthy enough that they can afford to lose their entire investment.
 They cannot be sold to the general public.
 We do not invest in these.

 How do you make money when the stock price is falling?
-Lets say company XYZ is selling for $10 per share, but you don't want to own it since you are convinced it will soon be selling for only $8 per share.
+Lets say company XYZ is selling for $100 per share, but you don't want to own it since you are convinced it will soon be selling for only $80 per share.
 If your credit is good, you could tell your broker to sell 100 shares even though you don't own them.
-You get $1000 (less fees) but you have only borrowed the shares that you sold.
-If XYZ company declares a dividend, you must produce the cash so that the owner who bought the shares from you gets the dividend like all the other owners of that stock.
+(Short sales are done in units of "contracts" which are 100 shares of the stock in question.)
+You get $10,000 (less fees) but you have only borrowed the shares that you sold.
 You receive the cash from the sale of the stock, but you are "short" the stock.
-If the stock later drops to $8 as you predicted you buy 100 shares, paying $800 plus fees.
-You "covered" your short position (gave back the stock you borrowed) and pocket about $180 ($200 less fees).
-Of course if you were wrong and the stock price rises, you eventually have to buy the stock to cover your short, perhaps at $11 per share, costing you $1,100 plus fees, so your bad bet on the stock falling cost you $120.
+If the stock later drops to $80 as you predicted you buy 100 shares, paying $8,000 plus fees.
+You "covered" your short position (gave back the stock you borrowed) and pocket about $1,950 ($2000 less fees).
+Of course if you were wrong and the stock price rises, you eventually have to buy the stock to cover your short, perhaps at $11 per share, costing you $11,000 plus fees, less the $10,000 you got from the short sale.
+If your bet was right that the stock would fall, you pocket almost $2,000 without any investment on your part.
+If your bet was wrong and the stock rises, you only lost about $1000., but still no investment.
+Note that if you had actually owned 100 shares of XYZ, you would have had a $10,000 investment and lost or gained comparable amounts.

 Buy your home.
 Pay it off as soon as you can.
-Don't buy more house than you can easily afford (no tiny downpayments, or loans that bet on the value of the house increasing, or count on being able to refinance someday).
+Don't buy more house than you can easily afford (no tiny down payments, or loans that bet on the value of the house increasing, or count on being able to refinance someday).
 The argument that a home mortgage is good because the interest is tax deductible is weak - the tax savings are far less than you think.
-You may be paying 3-5% on the mortgage, but only earning a fraction of a percent on your cash; the tax savings are generally far from enough to cover that difference.
+You may be paying a few percent on the mortgage, but only earning a fraction of a percent on your cash (but could be making 5-15% on investments); the tax savings are generally far from enough to cover that difference.

 There is another reason to own your home (or car) without a mortgage.
 If you have an insurance claim, the insurance company pays your mortgage company - they need to have the house fixed, and have to be sure you don't just pocket the money and disappear, leaving them with a broken house and no cash to repair it.
 The bank's promises of how quick and easy they will make the process of repairing your home may disappear if they are swamped by a disaster.